 2017: Serena Williams sets several records in Australia

-The main course of Serena Williams’ 2017 Australian Open victory was that it gave her 23 Grand Slam titles, which broke a tie with Steffi Graf for the most in the Open era.
-But Williams, then 35, also set other Open-era records, becoming the oldest woman to win a Grand Slam and capturing her fifth Australian Open (most of any player, ahead of Roger Federer’s four).
+The biggest news regarding Serena Williams’ 2017 Australian Open victory was that it gave her 23 Grand Slam titles, which broke a tie with Steffi Graf for the most in the Open era.
+But Williams, then 35, also set other Open-era records that week by becoming the oldest woman to win a Grand Slam and capturing her fifth Australian Open (most of any player, ahead of Roger Federer’s four).

 2017: Sorry, Atlanta: 28-3

-The Nathan’s annual July 4 Hot Dog Eating Contest has become a widely viewed event.
-The hunger-inducing, sometimes gross contest sets records, too.
-In 2018, Joey Chestnut set a new world record, eating 74 hot dogs in 10 minutes—breaking his previous record of 72.
+The annual Nathan’s Hot Dog Eating Contest has become a widely viewed event every Fourth of July.
+The sometimes gross contest has seen some astounding records, too.
+In 2018, Joey Chestnut set a new world record, eating 74 hot dogs in 10 minutes—devouring his previous record of 72.

 2018: Marit Bjørgen’s 15 Winter Olympic medals